timbertson/chored/README.md

 import { greet } from 'https://raw.githubusercontent.com/timbertson/chored/main/choredefs/greet.ts#main'
 ```

 ..and then run `./chored bump`.
-That'll replace `main` in the URL with the current cmmit SHA on that branch.
+That'll replace `main` in the URL with the current commit SHA on that branch.
 The `#main` will remain, so that it knows which branch to track on future runs.

 You can also use a wildcard for tags, e.g. `#v1.2.*` for a crude emulation of semver.